Campus Living at Hastings College

 Campus Life for Upper Classes

 Sophomores, juniors and seniors who meet certain requirements can apply to live in college houses.
-Some juniors and seniors continue to live in the residence halls or college houses, but they also have the option of living in Bronco Village.
+Some juniors and seniors continue to live in the residence halls or college houses, but most live in Bronco Village Apartments.

 To live in the on-campus apartments, you’ll need to have been in college for four semesters and be a junior or senior.
 Non-traditional students who are close to 21 year old are also allowed to live in the apartments even if they not juniors or seniors.